RTAkland/krepo/README.md

 # krepo

-`krepo` is a maven repository server, built with Kotlin Native, it supports `linux amd64` only, 15MB ~ 20MB was used after running for 12h.
+`krepo` is a maven repository server, built with Kotlin Native, it supports `linux amd64` and `linux arm64` only, 15MB ~ 20MB was used after running for 12h.

 # Features